ePlanSys/eplansys/eplansys_docs/concepts/architecture.rst

 Occupied beats unobserved, since no further looking removes an obstacle;
 unobserved beats free, since a region is clear only when all of it is.
-A cell that has been seen without being settled — the band between the two thresholds — counts as unobserved, because calling it free would hand an agent knowledge it does not have.
+A cell that has been seen without being settled, the band between the two thresholds, counts as unobserved, because calling it free would hand an agent knowledge it does not have.

 The second is the vocabulary.
 A region is a place on a map; an atom is a name